 Boat/Bow pose (Dhanurasana)

 Dhanurasana also known as the Bow Pose or the Naoka'sana boat pose is a backbending Yoga pose.
 It comes from two Sanskrit words, 'dhanur' which means bow, and asana for pose or posture.
-This asana is great for addressing the defects in the Manipu'ra Cakra.
+This asana is great for addressing the defects in the Manipu'ra chakra.
 It expands the chest, burns abdominal fat and increases the flexibility in the arms.
 It also strengthens the core and thighs.

 This may be practiced as a counter bend for Full Head to Knee pose.